Single Leg Jump for Height

 2. Click Start

-1. Instruct the athlete to stand still for 3 seconds at the start of the assessment
+1. Instruct the athlete to stand still with both feet on the ground for 3 seconds at the start of the assessment

 End the Test